csulbying/2018Spring/02-web-introduction/web-introduction.md

 ```

 As shown above, `<div>` is used to group some elments into a generic block elment.
 You can investigate and navigate the document structure using Chrome Development tools.

+To make it a better web site, add `favicon` inside the `<head>` element using code `<link rel="shortcut icon" href="images/favicon.png">`.
+You need to define `rel` for relationship and `href` for the image path.
+When add it in the `contact/index.html`, use a correct relative path to the image file.

+Finally, you can use `<!-- Your comments -->` to add comments.
+It is always a good idea to add comments to describe special development notes to your HTML file.